AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/send-a-sales-email/email-tracking-overview.md

 ## Test Email Not Showed as Viewed {#test-email-not-showed-as-viewed}

 Even if you sent your message to another email address, we won’t log you viewing any emails you’ve sent to yourself in the Live Feed.
-Our tracking is device-based; as long as you’re using a computer you’ve logged into Sales Connect with, we’ll filter out that activity.
+Our tracking is device-based; as long as you’re using a computer you’ve logged into [!DNL Sales Connect] with, we’ll filter out that activity.

-The reason?
-Sales Connect is smart, and our active users would never forgive us if their own info popped up in the Live Feed Activity every time they looked at an email they sent.
+The reason? [!DNL Sales Connect] is smart, and our active users would never forgive us if their own info popped up in the Live Feed Activity every time they looked at an email they sent.